 Combine garlic, cilantro, sugar, white pepper, coriander, fish sauce, dark soy sauce, and lemongrass (if using) in the bowl of a food processor.
 Process until a rough paste is formed.
 Set aside.

 Place chicken halves flat on a cutting board.
-Insert two metal skewers into each chicken, running parallel through the legs and the breasts.
-Transfer chicken to a casserole dish that just fits them.
+Insert 2 metal skewers into each chicken half, running parallel through legs and breasts.
+Transfer chicken to a baking dish that just fits them.
 Rub on all surfaces with marinade.
-Cover, transfer to refrigerator, and allow to marinate for at least 2 hours and up to over night.
+Cover, transfer to refrigerator, and allow to marinate for at least 2 hours and up to overnight.

-When ready to cook, light one chimney full of charcoal.
-When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
+When ready to cook, light 1 chimney full of charcoal.
+When all charcoal is lit and covered with gray ash, pour out and spread coals evenly over half of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
-Clean and oil the grilling grate.
+Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
+Clean and oil grilling grate.

-Place chicken skin-side up on cooler side of grill with legs facing towards hotter side.
-Cover grill with vents on lid open and aligned over the chicken.
+Place chicken, skin side up, on cooler side of grill, with legs facing toward hotter side.
+Cover grill, with vents on lid open and aligned over chicken.
 Open bottom vents of grill.
-Cook until instant read thermometer inserted into deepest part of breast registers 140°F, about 45 minutes.
-Carefully flip chicken and place skin-side-down on hotter side of grill with breasts pointed towards cooler side.
-Cover and cook until skin is crisp and instant read thermometer inserted into deepest part of breast registers 145 to 150°F, about 3 minutes longer (be careful, the skin is very prone to burning).
+Cook until an instant-read thermometer inserted into thickest part of breast registers 140°F (60°C), about 45 minutes.
+Carefully flip chicken and place, skin side down, on hotter side of grill, with breasts pointed toward cooler side.
+Cover and cook until skin is crisp and an instant-read thermometer inserted into thickest part of breast registers 145 to 150°F (63 to 66°C), about 3 minutes longer.
+(Be careful, as the skin is very prone to burning.)
 If chicken threatens to burn before temperature is achieved, carefully slide to cooler side of grill, cover, and continue to cook until done.
-Do not leave the lid off for longer than it takes to check temperature or chicken will burn.
+Do not leave lid off for longer than it takes to check temperature, or chicken will burn.